|Wax Week: Mixed Media

 Here's What We'll Cover:

-Mixing Media with Ink, Stamps and Watercolor
+Mixing Media with Ink, Customized Stamps and Collage

 A fellow artist once told me that any mark is better than no mark, and that advice has served me well.
 You can use these techniques to avoid that dreaded blank canvas as you begin new work or to add gestural marks at any point in your creative process to add more spontaneity and life to your work.

-Adding Patterns with Stencils
+Adding Patterns and Stencils

 Using stencils offer simple ways to develop striking forms in your wax paintings.
 I'll demonstrate several techniques using pre-cut stencils to add lines, shapes, texture and simple imagery to your work.
 You can use stencils to carve a design directly into your paintings or apply different mediums through them using wax, pastels and more.
 We'll also discuss the best uses for stencils made of different materials, as well as how the thickness of the stencil changes its possible applications with wax.